darraghdog/rsna/README.md

 ```

 #### Does not work
-1. Downsampling patients with no conditions.
+1. Downsampling patients with no conditions...
+Maybe need another go, on public scripts appears to help.